codykingham/catss_lxx/readme.md

 ## Updates

+### 2017-12-17
+Work continues with the parallel files.
+Currently I am still processing the Hebrew/Greek columns, which require quite a bit of regex patterns and exceptions.
+Especially troublesome are the CATSS text critical notations, which are either poorly documented or there are many mistakes in the parallel files.
+This has caused delays in the parallel module development.
+Once the data is processed though, I will begin making the slot connections.
+But that too is likely to take a while due to the quirky nature of the LXX text.

 ### 2017-12-16
 New UTF8 feature added to the surface form of words using James Tauber's [Greek utilities](https://github.com/jtauber/greek-utils) for processing the Betacode transcriptions.
 There is not yet utf8 for lexemes.